A fast-paced, dynamic and demanding course for determined and ambitious individuals who want a career in fashion.

-We organise visits to Trade Fares and factories nationally and internationally.
+We organise visits to Trade Fares nationally and internationally as well as visit a manufacturing unit in the UK .
 Please note, you will have to pay for these study visits.

 Work placements, industry links and internships

-You will be expected to undertake a work placement or internship during the summer vacations, however these are not assessed and can be undertaken nationally or internationally (finance permitting).
-Work placements have been undertaken at Erdem, Issa, Adidas, Nicole Farhi, Alexander McQueen, Karen Millen, Griffin, Pentland Group, New Look, Betty Jackson, Whistles, Stella McCartney, Chloe, Boudicca, Vivienne Westwood, Roland Mouret, Warehouse, Ted Baker and Twenty8Twelve.
+You’ll be expected to undertake a work placement or internship during the summer vacations, however these are not assessed and can be undertaken nationally or internationally (finance permitting).
+Work placements have been undertaken at Erdem, Issa, Adidas, Nicole Farhi, Alexander McQueen, Karen Millen, Griffin, Pentland Group, New Look, Matthew Williamson, Tom Ford, Betty Jackson, Whistles, Stella McCartney, Chloe, Boudicca, Vivienne Westwood, Roland Mouret, Warehouse, Ted Baker, River Island, and Twenty8Twelve.

-You have the opportunity to enter national and international design competitions and to present your collection in the university fashion show.
+You have the opportunity to enter national and international design competitions including those set through the British Fashion Council and to present your collection in the university fashion show.
 You may also be selected to show at Graduate Fashion Week in London.

 In 2012 Chloe Jones, and in 2014 Grace Weller, won both the the overall Womenswear and Gold Awards at Graduate Fashion Week, following in the footsteps of previous winners Christopher Bailey, Matthew Williamson and Stella McCartney.